Illinois Solar Energy Incentives: What Homeowners Really Get From Installing

 • Provides predictable financial returns

-For many Illinois homeowners, this is the most financially impactful local incentive.
+For many Illinois homeowners, this is one of the most financially significant incentives available.

 Net Metering in Illinois

-Net metering allows homeowners to earn credits for excess energy their solar system produces.
+Net metering allows homeowners to receive credits for excess solar energy sent back to the grid.

-• You receive energy credits from your utility company
+• You receive credits on your electricity bill

 Key Advantage:

-Illinois currently offers strong net metering policies, making solar even more attractive.
+Illinois currently maintains strong net metering policies, making this an important financial benefit for solar owners.

 Illinois Property Tax Exemption